-A large number of archaeological discoveries related to the Philistines has attested to the veracity of the biblical account.
+A large number of archaeological discoveries related to the Philistines has attested to the veracity of the biblical description of them.
 Such corroboration has included the powerful status of Gath at the time of David; the fall of the city in the following century; inscribed names that relate, either directly or in form, to biblical names such as Goliath and Achish; twin-pillared Philistine temples that parallel the story of Samson; immigration from the Mediterranean isles.

 Yet this subject of the Philistines is still frequently held up as evidence against the historicity of the Bible.
 Why?